Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 It should have enough visual clarity or contrast to let the seeds show.
 A dark, cloudy juice hides the seeds.
 A pale or clear liquid shows them off.

 Plain cold water with citrus.
-Lemon, lime, yuzu.
 The cleanest possible base.
 The acid in citrus does not affect the gel and the light flavour profile lets the texture be the main event.
-This is the most traditional preparation globally.
+This is the most traditional preparation globally, found in sabja drinks across South Asia for centuries.

 Coconut water.
 Naturally light, lightly sweet, slightly saline.
-The seeds disperse evenly in coconut water's low-viscosity liquid and the flavours are completely compatible.
-Very popular across Thai and Vietnamese drink culture.
+The seeds disperse evenly and the flavours are completely compatible.

 Light fruit juices.
 Lychee, watermelon, mango, passion fruit, pomegranate.
-These work because their sugar content is moderate, their viscosity is low enough for the seeds to move freely, and their flavours are distinct enough to carry the drink without needing the seeds to contribute taste.
+These work because their sugar content is moderate, their viscosity is low enough for the seeds to move freely, and their flavours are distinct enough to carry the drink.

 Strong black tea or coffee.
-Tannins in black tea can interact slightly with the mucilage and the flavour profile can clash with the mild earthy note of the seeds.
+Tannins in black tea can interact slightly with the mucilage.
 Lighter teas like green, white, or herbal work better.

 Low-viscosity liquids like water and light juices let seeds move freely but also let them settle faster.
 High-viscosity liquids like coconut cream or thick nectars keep seeds suspended longer but can make them harder to distribute evenly.